Nancy Guild: Career

-Guild and then-husband Charles Russell appeared together in the musical Give My Regards to Broadway (1948).
+Guild went on to play the female lead in The Brasher Doubloon (1947).
+She and then-husband Charles Russell then appeared together in the musical Give My Regards to Broadway (1948).
 She played a dual role as Marie Antoinette and the hypnotized love interest of Orson Welles in the 1949 adaptation of Alexandre Dumas’ historical novel about Count Cagliostro and the Affair of the Diamond Necklace.
 After leaving Fox, she appeared in movies as a freelance and as a contract star at Universal-International, where she appeared in Little Egypt, Abbott and Costello Meet the Invisible Man picture and the Francis the Talking Mule movie Francis Covers the Big Town (1953).

-Guild was a panelist on the DuMont network's Where Was I?, a game show, in 1952-1953.
+Guild was a panelist on the DuMont network's Where Was I? game show in 1952-1953.
 She appeared occasionally on television and briefly returned to the movies in Otto Preminger's Such Good Friends (1971).

 Personal life

 Guild's first husband was actor Charles Russell, whom she married on April 26, 1947.
-They divorced in November 1949, eight months after their daughter Elizabeth was born.
+They divorced in November 1949 after their daughter was born.
 On August 14, 1951, she married producer Ernest H. Martin.
-They had two daughters, Cecilia (born 1954) and Polly (1957–2004), and divorced in 1975.
+They had two daughters and divorced in 1975.
 On April 5, 1983, Guild married photojournalist John Bryson; they divorced in 1995.

 Death

-On August 16, 1999, she died of emphysema in East Hampton, New York at the age of 73.
+On August 16, 1999, she died of emphysema in the village of East Hampton, New York at the age of 73.